 6) Network, baby!

-- LinkedIn is a perfect resource for making work connections.
-Use it to find out your connections.
+- LinkedIn is a valuable resource for establishing professional connections.

 - These resumes are fully customizable - tweak it to suit your professional look.

 - Some of the resume templates are categorized.
 Here are some medical/nurse resume templates and some resume for teachers.

 - Get yourself a free trial of Microsoft Word (PC or Mac) or free full version of Apple Pages (Mac) for editing your resume - no investment necessary.

 - Take a couple of hours to learn the word processing program basics - DuckDuckGo or Google if you get stuck.

 8) Present your information in a neat and organized manner

 - Structure your resume design to showcase your information effectively.

 - Maintain a proper balance of white space around your name.